greglook/vault/README.md

 Vault
 =====

-Vault is a time-travelling, content-addressable, hypermedia datastore which provides strong assertions about the integrity and provenance of stored data.
-If that shower of buzzwords didn't spark anything, don't worry.
+Vault is a content-addressable, version-controlled, hypermedia datastore which provides strong assertions about the integrity and provenance of stored data.
 Read on for a general introduction, or see the docs for more detailed explanations of the various concepts.

 This is heavily inspired by both [Camlistore](http://camlistore.org/) and [Datomic](http://www.datomic.com/).
 Vault does not aim to be (directly) compatible with either, though many of the ideas are similar.
 Why use a new data storage system?
 See [some comparisons to other systems](doc/vs.md).

-## Concepts
+## System Layers

 This is a quick tour of the concepts in Vault.
 For more details, follow the links or browse around the [doc](doc/) folder.

-### Blob Layer
+### Blob Storage

 At the lowest level, Vault is built on [content-addressable storage](doc/blobs.md).
 Data is stored in _blobs_, which are opaque byte